 Laura Appell-Warren is Director of the Global Citizenship Institute and is also the Director of The Global Citizenship Program at St. Mark’s School.
 She teaches religion, anthropology and The Global Seminar.
 Appell-Warren has been working and teaching in secondary schools, first at Milton Academy and then at St. Mark’s School, for over 30 years.
 Appell-Warren earned her B.A. in anthropology and psychology from Wellesley College and her doctorate in Psychological Anthropology from Harvard University.
 She is the author of numerous journal articles, the editor of The Iban Diaries of Monica Freeman and the author of Personhood: An Examination of the History and Use of an Anthropological Concept.

-Appell-Warren is a 2012 Salzburg Fellow and an active member of the GEBG, the Global Education Benchmark Group, a group whose mission is to use data to assess outcomes and practices to create nationwide standards for global education.
+Appell-Warren is a 2012 Salzburg Fellow and a member of the Board of Directors of the GEBG, the Global Education Benchmark Group, a group whose mission is to use data to assess outcomes and practices to create nationwide standards for global education.

 Loris joined the St. Mark’s Community in 2016 as the Directory of Community and Equity Affairs.
 Ms. Adams’ has done this work most recently at Trinity Episcopal School in Charlotte, North Carolina, and before that at the Elizabeth Missionary Baptist Church, and Charlotte Secondary School.